Published: November 4, 2024

 For many of us, taking swimming lessons was our first exercise class.

-Today swimming is the fourth most popular sports activity, enjoyed by young and old.
+Today, swimming is a popular sports activity enjoyed by young and old.
 No surprise, given all its benefits and minimal risks, especially if you swim with a buddy.

 The Centers for Disease Control and Prevention lists several benefits:

-• And people are often able to exercise longer in water than on land.
+- Increases ability to exercise longer in water than on land

 At Kendal at Oberlin, we offer water Tai Chi to enhance balance.